airbytehq/airbyte/docs/api-documentation.md

 # API documentation

+:::info

+Airbyte Cloud does not currently support API access yet.
+Our Cloud API will be available in 2023.
+For early-access in 2023, please email riley@airbyte.io

 :::caution

 For Airbyte Open-Source you don't need the API Token for Authentication!
-All endpoints are possible to access using the API without it. **Note**: Airbyte Cloud does not currently support API access.
+All endpoints are possible to access using the API without it.

 :::